 But there’s another thing about sugar that’s true: It’s not all that good for you.
 Derided for how it contributes to obesity, high blood pressure and diabetes, some health professionals urge people to stop consuming it entirely.
 Sugar is also a major contributor to tooth decay.
 It is naturally sticky, so when it latches on to the teeth through food and beverages, it contributes to plaque, cavities, gingivitis and gum disease.
 This is why it’s so important to brush and floss regularly, especially after meals or snacks containing a lot of sugar.

 It raises the question: If sugar is so bad for your teeth, then why does toothpaste taste sweet?
-This may be something your child has asked, or perhaps you've thought about it but never really bothered to investigate.
-Here's why:
+One common concern is the presence of sugar in toothpaste.
+Fluoride toothpaste is essential in preventing tooth decay and enhancing tooth strength.
+This may be something your child has asked, or perhaps you’ve thought about it but never really bothered to investigate.
+Here’s why:

 Xylitol is the sweetness